sabarish-g/image_captioning/README.md

 # Image Captioning using CNN and LSTMs
-An implementation of image captioning
+An implementation of image captioning.

+The model uses the Flickr8k dataset.
+The training set has 6k images and 5 captions for every image.
+The test and validation have 1k images with 5 captions each.
+The dataset can be downloaded at https://forms.illinois.edu/sec/1713398 .

 First complete preprocessing to generate the tokens.